 - College Rep Visits at TG

-On July 31, August 1 and 2, 2018, Totino-Grace will offer a College Application Boot Camp for the Class of 2019.
+Totino-Grace offers a College Application Boot Camp for rising seniors.
 The camp will help students get organized early and reduce stress during their fall semester when many college applications are due.

 Students may choose to attend either a morning (8:30 to 11:30 a.m.) or afternoon (12:00 to 3:00 p.m.) session.
 Counselors will help students get organized, start their college applications before senior year begins, learn important timelines and deadlines, review college choice strategies, write a college essay draft, and learn how to request letters of recommendation.
 TG teachers will provide instruction and one-on-one support with the college essay.